Epidurality/NeoFly-Tools/README.md

     1. The default can be changed in the INI file.
 1. Press the Enable button.
 1. Your currently available (status=0) Planes will show up in the Hangar view.
 Any active Hired Jobs (from the rentJobs table in the database) will show up in the Hired Jobs view.
-1. Once enabled, the script will check for changes to the Hangar view once per minute.
+1. Once enabled, the script will check for changes to the Hangar view at the Refresh Interval.
 If a Plane gets added to the view, that means it must have been recently made available for use.
 The script will then send a message via Webhook saying which Plane(s) became available.
     1. If you check the Offline Mode box, the script will not rely on the Hangar view to change.
 It will monitor the Hired Jobs, and send the notification when the job is expected to have expired.
 This means that NeoFly does not have to be open/running for the notifications to be sent.
 	1. Note: if NeoFly IS running, and you are in Offline mode, it's possible to miss the notification (since the Hired Job will be removed from the view, and unable to be checked).
 1. Messages will only be sent once per status change.

 ### Close/Exit:
-1. Either right-click the AutoHotkey script's icon (white H on a green square background) in your taskbar and click "Exit"), or simply close the GUI window via the normal Close "X" button.
+1. Either right-click the script's icon in your taskbar and click "Exit", or simply close the GUI window via the normal Close "X" button.
 1. You do not need to Disconnect from the database via the GUI; this will be done automatically when you close the GUI/script normally.

 ## Credits:
 1. 'AHK-Just-Me' for the SQLite interface for AHK: https://github.com/AHK-just-me/Class_SQLiteDB
 1. 'ymg' from the AHK forums for the Vincenty Method distance calculations and script: https://autohotkey.com/board/topic/88476-vincenty-formula-for-latitude-and-longitude-calculations/
 1. Whoever wrote the SQLite DLLs: https://www.sqlite.org/download.html
-1. 'Sbeuh34' for the OG mission generator and the fantastic multiplayer functionality: https://github.com/sbeuh34
+1. 'Sbeuh34' for the OG mission generator and the multiplayer functionality: https://github.com/sbeuh34
 1. Basic wrench/tool icon made by Freepik from www.flaticon.com

 ## Known Issues:
-- The Timer for the *Monitor Hangar* appears to be screwing with some other functions of the tool.
-If you're having problems, try disabling the *Hangar Monitor* unless you're not doing anything else with the tool.
 - Localization of dates will continue to be an issue until all localized dates are either successfully converted, or the hackjob work-arounds cover them all.
 - Don't use non-alphanumeric characters in text fields if you can help it.
 Particularly double-quotes, single quotes, percent-signs (%), etc as the SQL queries are not being sanitized.
 Especially on the Mission Generator this will cause the SQL query to fail.
 This might not get fixed as it would require a significant re-write of the SQL handling.